makersacademy/bowling-challenge/README.md

 =================

-    Test time: Friday, the entire day + the weekend if you need it Feel free to use google, your notes, books, etc but work on your own
+    Test time: Friday, the entire day + the weekend if you need it Feel free to use Google, your notes, and your books.

 Task:
 -----